-The purple Punch Dots in the Trinity Display show the dynamic range of your material.
+The Punch Dots in the Trinity Display show the dynamic range of your material.

-If the Punch Dots move towards the white Level Line, your track is more compressed than your reference, meaning it might lack punch.
+If the Punch Dots move towards the 0dB line, your track is more compressed than your reference, meaning it might lack punch.

-If the Punch Dots move away from the Level Line, your track is less compressed than the reference tracks, meaning it could be too punchy.
+If the Punch Dots move away from the 0dB line, your track is less compressed than the reference tracks, meaning it could be too punchy.